 SMEs 'must' improve digital training

-The research - conducted by TalkTalk Business - revealed that 44 per cent would prefer to look online for information about a specific firm, while 42 per cent of respondents expect SMEs to have their own mobile website.
+According to this survey of 1,000 UK employees from various sectors, 44 per cent would prefer to look online for information about a specific firm, while 42 per cent of respondents expect SMEs to have their own mobile website.

 He added: "Employees are crying out to improve their digital skills and by making just a few small changes to things like your email and web address, you can boost your chances for growth."

 TalkTalk Business worked along the digital skills charity Go ON UK to launch a campaign in the north-east of the UK that aimed to improve digital capabilities across the region.

 Newcastle-based fashion retailer Jules B is an independent business that changed their business strategy to account for the growing popularity of retail online, with 60% of their organisation refocused on online shopping.